notes college physics electricity thermodynamics optics waves circuits magnetism

 -

-Isolated System: $W_{ext} = 0$ Total energy in system is constant.
+Total energy in system is constant. -

 There seems to be another way to transfer energy in a system since when heating a pot of water, there seems to be no external work done, yet the thermal energy increases.